amplience/amplience-sfcc-composable-commerce/docs/amplience/shoppable-video-component.md

 The Call to Action (CTA) button is where your caption for the target will display.
 It stays static during any period of time the hotspot is visible, so that it can easily be clicked or tapped without the user missing the button due to movement.
 You should place the button at a position that doesn't overlap your hotspot at any point, and is generally at an equal distance to each point in the motion to avoid the connecting line being too long.

 To move a hotspot, click and drag the button anywhere over the video.
-Take note of how the hotspot looks in the visualization, as it will render slightly differently.
+Take note of how the hotspot looks in the visualisation, as it will render slightly differently.

 ## Temporarily Hiding Hotspots